-Traditional methods for assessing the risk of behavioural and developmental issues in unborn babies (i.e. face-to-face interviews) require a lot of work and they are very expensive.
-In recent years, databases that contain routinely-collected electronic medical records have been increasingly used for research; however, whilst this approach offers many advantages, including lower cost and access to larger numbers of exposed children, it is not clear whether it is a reliable way of detecting developmental and behavioural problems.
-This is important to know, because if the risks of exposure to an AED in the womb are overestimated via a database, the drug may not be recommended by doctors when it is in fact safe.
-Conversely, if the risks are underestimated, doctors may recommend an AED that could inadvertently cause harm.
+Traditional methods for evaluating behaviour and development (i.e. face-to-face interviews) require a lot of work and they are very expensive.
+In recent years, databases that contain routinely collected electronic patient medical records have been increasingly used to study these effects.
+However, whilst this approach offers many advantages, including lower cost and access to larger numbers of exposed children, it is not clear whether it is a reliable way of detecting developmental problems.
+This is important to know, because if risks are overestimated, an AED that is in fact safe and effective may not be recommended by doctors; but if they are underestimated, doctors may recommend an AED and inadvertently cause harm.

 The team will investigate whether methods using routinely collected healthcare data are as reliable as direct clinical observation for studying the effects of AEDs on child development.

 During the study, the team will take existing anonymised electronic data from a database of general practice (GP) records, called the Clinical Practice Research Datalink, and they will use it to estimate the risk of neurodevelopmental problems following exposure to different AEDs in the womb.
 They will then compare their results to those from a previous study led by researchers in Liverpool, which used traditional methods.

 This project will help doctors to provide women who have epilepsy with the most reliable and accurate information about their treatment options during pregnancy.
 It will also serve as a guide to researchers who are planning to explore the neurodevelopmental effects of AEDs in the future.